unswpcsoc/pickems/README.md

 - [ ] Store a team's image
 - [X] Create a match
 - [X] Pick a winner
+- [X] Update all user scores after a winner is chosen
 - [ ] Option to update leaderboard

 Pickem (user)